Introduction to AutoCAD

-- AutoCAD is adaptive of the CAD interface and with its usage.
+- AutoCAD is adaptive to the CAD interface and its usage.
 AutoCAD allows the professionals to check the workings of the framework within the stage of designing itself.
-This framework can be used by designers for projects & presentations.
+Designers can use this framework for projects & presentations.

-- AutoCAD comprises of integrated design layouts of various templates specially designed for architectural planning and infrastructure constructions, the users can work on plans that include creating of architectural arrangements for construction purposes without having to master the software.
+- AutoCAD comprises integrated design layouts of various templates specially designed for architectural planning and infrastructure constructions; the users can work on plans that include creating architectural arrangements for construction purposes without having to master the software.

 - AutoCAD is not only a powerful application but also has a simpler user interface.
 It comes with a lot of functions and commands that are to the point and without any confusion.
 AutoCAD is also used in the fashion industry by designers as they can design difficult shapes and designs without any problems.

-- AutoCAD is also used by engineers as it incorporates easier drafting tools and helps in the modeling of engineering designs, blueprints, and other components.
+- Engineers also use AutoCAD as it incorporates easier drafting tools and helps in modeling engineering designs, blueprints, and other components.
 With AutoCAD, the engineers can design realistic models with minimum errors.
 AutoCAD acts as a medium to the users for designing mechanical parts and components for their projects.